Section 1

 The first uses the absolute path, giving the full address from the home directory.
 The

 second uses a relative path, giving only the address from the working directory.
-A full
+An absolute or full

 path always starts with a /